Burning Calories: How Much Energy is Stored in Different Types of Food?

-- Put aside the large can and pick up the small can.
-As a helper holds the small can in place for you, use a hammer and nail to punch holes on opposite sides of the smaller can, about 1–4 cm from the top (open end).
-These holes will be used to attach the support.
-Depending on the relative height of the cans, you can choose to punch bigger holes and to put the support through them, or smaller holes and attach the support on top of the can with metal wire as shown in Figure 1 and 2.
+- Pick up the small can.
+Locate the holes, these holes will be used to attach the support.
+Depending on the relative height of the cans, you can choose to punch bigger holes and to put the support through them, or use the smaller holes and attach the support on top of the can with metal wire as shown in Figure 1 and 2.
+Put the supporting rod in place and attach it firmly.
+Note: It is not a good idea to use glue, as the glue might melt when the calorimeter gets hot.

 Figure 2.
 The rod can be attached on top of the small can with metal wire as shown here, or threaded through the holes.

 - Grasp the three needles and push the blunt ends into the cork, as shown in Figure 3.
 You will impale the food to be tested on the sharp ends of the needles.
 If needed, you can cut the cork lengthwise and let it rest on the cut side to reduce its height.